grantila/react-tree-reconciler/README.md

 ### Context

-When creating a reconciler and a tree of components, `react-tree-reconciler` allows you to provide a completely custom "context".
+When creating a reconciler and a tree of components, `react-tree-reconciler` allows you to provide a custom "context".
 A type safe piece of data you control entirely yourself.
 This can contain necessary information about the tree as a whole and connections to the rest of your app.

 ### Connection